quangthangnguyen199/AWS-RDS-to-S3-CDC-pyspark/README.md

 # Demo AWS CDC Project

 This project creates a small demo of CDC on AWS with components:
-- AWS RDS : CDC data source
+- RDS : CDC data source
-- AWS DMS : CDC tool
+- DMS : CDC tool
-- AWS S3 : CDC Target and Glue job Output
+- S3 : CDC Target and Glue job Output
-- AWS Lambda : Trigger to AWS Glue
+- Lambda : Trigger to AWS Glue
-- AWS Glue : process input data from S3 to Output using pyspark
+- Glue : process input data from S3 to Output using pyspark
+- Cloudwatch : logging and debug your code

 ## Data Pipeline